zodac/folding-stats/README.md

 ### Available Logs

 The system currently has two logs available.
-Both can be viewed either through the Wildfly Admin UI, connecting to the docker container and checking directory `/opt/jboss/wildfly/standalone/log`, or attaching to the `wildfly_logs` volume.
+Both can be viewed either through the Wildfly Admin UI, connecting to the docker container and checking directory `/opt/jboss/wildfly/standalone/log`, or attaching to the `backend_logs` volume.

 - server.log
     - This is the general application log, where most logging will be written to.
 It will also be printed to the